 New Innovative Customer-centric Services

-The Netflix corporation has always been known as a company that is not afraid to push boundaries in terms of innovative design.
-However, the last few years have seen them hit-and-miss regarding new policies and platform adjustments, suggesting that the company may not be perfectly in tune with current consumer preferences due to placing too much emphasis on monetization and profitability.
+The Netflix corporation has always been known as a company that is not afraid to push boundaries regarding innovative design.
+However, the last few years have seen them hit-and-miss regarding new policies and platform adjustments, suggesting that the company may not be ideally in tune with current consumer preferences due to placing too much emphasis on monetization and profitability.

 Offering More Local Content